This post may contain affiliate links. Read the full disclosure here.

-Luckily I didn’t have to use the formula for long.
+Turns out, I didn’t have to use the formula for long.
 Because one day after I was discharged from the hospital my milk came in!
-I remember being so excited when I heard Lily swallowing when I wasn’t even pushing any formula through the syringe!
+I remember being so excited when I heard Lily swallowing when I wasn’t even pushing any formula through the syringe.
 I was like, “Woah, I think there’s milk coming out of my boob!”.

-However…holly crap when your milk comes in!
-Can you say oooouuch?!
-I swear my boobs tripled in size and turned into stone!
+However, holy crap when your milk comes in!
+Can you say ouch?
+I swear my boobs tripled in size and turned into stone.
 And it felt like it came out of nowhere.
-Why didn’t anyone warn me about this?!
+Why didn’t anyone warn me about this?

-4. Breast milk does not like to stay in your breasts
+4. Breast milk does not like to stay inside your breasts.

-Before experiencing it for myself, I was not aware that breastmilk would constantly be leaking from my breasts.
-I thought it was more of an on-demand type situation.
-Baby starts sucking and milk comes out.
+Before experiencing it for myself, I was not aware that breastmilk would constantly be leaking from my boobs.
+I thought it was more of an on-demand type situation; like when the baby starts sucking the milk comes out.

 That is just not the case.
 Especially in the beginning.
 You will probably need to double up on the breast pads and definitely make sure to nurse or pump frequently.
 At least every two hours.
 Or you might find yourself changing your shirt more often than you’d like.

-The good news is, this leakage does start to slow down.
+The good news is that this leakage does start to slow down.
 As your baby develops a routine, your body is quick to pick up on it and tailor milk production to match their needs.

-This one kinda goes along with number #4, but it’s definitely worth mentioning.
-Breastfeeding a baby is one messy job!
-And don’t even get me started on breastfeeding in public.
+This one kinda goes along with number 4, but it’s definitely worth mentioning.
+Breastfeeding a baby is one messy job.
+Don’t even get me started on breastfeeding in public.

 Like I said before, I watched a lot of family members breastfeed their babies.
 They made it seem like you could just pop out a boob anytime, anywhere.
 And while that may, in fact, be some people’s experience, it has not been mine.